Research process

 PHASE 1: PROBLEM AND SOLUTION DEFINITION

 1. Define a problem/research question.
 Define a clear, concrete, non-ambiguous problem/research question.
 Asking a good question is one thousand times more important than finding a solution.
-Trust me, it is really one thousand times or even more, or else you simply waste your time.
 It is just like sailing a ship in the wrong direction.
 Even the ship is running very fast and efficiently, it does not really matter.
 If you feel difficult to define a problem, go to Step 0 and read more papers.

 2. Now check the literature carefully.
-You should read only from the top tier conferences / venues in your area, to avoid sketchy papers.
-Check very carefully, what has been done already in your area relating to this problem.
-Find out what are the existing solutions.
+You should read only from the top tier conferences / venues in your area.
+What has been done already in your area relating to this problem?
 What are their pros and cons?
-Are there any remaining challenges you can address?
+Are there any remaining challenges?
 How does your work position in the literature?
-This must be done with care, do not be lazy, please, as we need to know clearly how much you will be advancing the field, and also you do not want to find out later that someone has already done your research.
 More how to do related work efficiently.

 3. Refine your problem.
-Now refine your problem statement again to be more precise and narrow.
-Specifically, it should clearly show the gap of past work.
-Repeat 2 and 3 until you got a concrete, clear, significant, narrow problem.
+Now refine your problem statement to be more precise and narrow.
+Repeat 2 and 3 until you got a concrete, clear, significant, narrow problem / question.

 4. Propose a solution to the problem.
-Come up with 3 to 4 solutions, try to do some coding and get some intuition whether they will work.
+Come up with a rough outline for your solution, try to do some coding and get some intuition whether they will work.
 You will eventually naturally form a set of hypotheses in your head.

 5. Double-check the criteria for your solution.